Ultiworld Ultiworld DG

 Coach of the Year: There’s a lot of great coaches in the Great Lakes, and they all put a ton of time in to growing this great sport.
 Probably my top 3 (in no particular order) would be:

 • Mike Zaagman, Davenport: Taking your team to Nationals in your first year as a sanctioned program can’t be understated.
-Great team, great players, well coached; tough matchup against any team in any division.
+Great team, great players, well coached; tough matchup against any team in either D1 or D3.

 • Arthur Small, Butler: Despite losing a ton of senior experience, Arthur kept Butler as a tough game against most every opponent they faced all year.
 Whenever their team was up against adversity, they found a way to fight and get back into contention.